neondatabase/neon/docs/rfcs/025-generation-numbers.md

 Calls to `/v1/tenant/{tenant_id}/attach` are augmented with generation details:

 - Required: provide an attachment generation number
-- Nice to have: provide the attachment generation, node id, and node generation of where the tenant was previously attached, to help this node calculate where to find the latest index_part file.
+- Nice to have: provide the attachment generation, node generation of where the tenant was previously attached, to help this node calculate where to find the latest index_part file.